CalifaxYT/PersonalWS/privacy.md

 **11\.
 HOW CAN YOU CONTACT US ABOUT THIS POLICY?**

-If you have questions or comments about this policy, you may email us at trayanovboris@gmail.com or by post to:
+If you have questions or comments about this policy, you may email us at trayanovboris@gmail.com.

-CalifaxYT

-N/A

-Sofia 1000

-Bulgaria

 **HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?**